yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

     }
     ```

-5. Add an embedded reference to the place entity within the record-level resource.
+5. Add an embedded reference to the Place entity within the record-level resource.

-    1. As the `_label` of the place entity, take the value of the top-level entity label.
+    1. As the `_label` of the Place entity, take the value of the top-level entity `_label`.

     `970151`